 - Internal communication materials to explain and broadcast changes to employees

 A project manager may be the one tracking these implementation tasks, but a business analyst is the most suitable person for ensuring their quality, owing to their insight into the business problem.

 4. Capture and transfer the knowledge

 During the project, a business analyst often has the most complete picture of what the project is trying to achieve and why, on a quite detailed level.
 This priceless knowledge must be captured and shared with others to ensure the solution is understood, adopted and supported by other stakeholders.
 A business analyst can contribute to:

-- Transfer the knowledge of requirements and solution to the training, operational support and business stakeholders
+- Transfer the knowledge of requirements and the solution to the training, operational support and business stakeholders

 - Ensure continuity of the baseline requirements documentation

-- Update organizational knowledge base to reflect the changes introduced by the project
+- Update the organizational knowledge base to reflect the changes introduced by the project

 - Train and mentor other business analysts

 - Monitor questions, issues and problems once the solution is operational – assess the quality of requirements, capture gaps and lessons learned to address in the next iterations of the solution lifecycle

 Stay engaged throughout the whole solution lifecycle.
 Real requirements validation will continue after the requirements are signed off, and the real measure of success of your work comes from the stakeholder satisfaction with the implemented solution.